Anne, Queen of Great Britain: War of the Spanish Succession

 The elder brother of Archduke Charles, Emperor Joseph I, died in April 1711 and Charles succeeded him in Austria, Hungary and the Holy Roman Empire.
 To also give him the Spanish throne was no longer in Britain's interests, but the proposed Peace of Utrecht submitted to Parliament for ratification did not go as far as the Whigs wanted to curb Bourbon ambitions.
 In the House of Commons, the Tory majority was unassailable, but the same was not true in the House of Lords.
 The Whigs secured the support of the Earl of Nottingham against the treaty by promising to support his Occasional Conformity bill.
 Seeing a need for decisive action to erase the anti-peace majority in the House of Lords, and seeing no alternative, Anne reluctantly created twelve new peers, even though such a mass creation of peers was unprecedented.
 Abigail's husband, Samuel Masham, was made a baron, although Anne protested to Harley that she "never had any design to make a great lady of [Abigail], and should lose a useful servant".
 On the same day, Marlborough was dismissed as commander of the army.
 The peace treaty was ratified and Britain's military involvement in the War of the Spanish Succession ended.

-By signing the Treaty of Utrecht, King Louis XIV of France recognised the Hanoverian succession in Britain.
+By signing the Treaty of Utrecht, Louis XIV of France recognised the Hanoverian succession in Britain.
 Nevertheless, gossip that Anne and her ministers favoured the succession of her half-brother rather than the Hanoverians continued, despite Anne's denials in public and in private.
 The rumours were fed by her consistent refusals to permit any of the Hanoverians to visit or move to England, and by the intrigues of Harley and the Tory Secretary of State Lord Bolingbroke, who were in separate and secret discussions with her half-brother about a possible Stuart restoration until early 1714.